Picker and Stealer, knowing they had informations I longed to hear, did not hide their triumphant selves away for long.

 “We told him of your uncle who’d penned finer words that Snakes-Purr stole and gave out as his own.
 And we sayt your uncle had wrought a play most fit for cats, but we feared Snakes-Purr had stole it too.

 “Thus and thus are we poor artists abused, cried he.
 Then he told us that Snakes-Purr could be found over the river where the Theater had been builded anew.

-“Wickedness abounds there, he sayt.
-No honest cat may go safe about his business, but if it be thieves and murtherers you seek, that were the place to find them.”
+“He sayt that wickedness abounds there.
+No honest cat may go safe about his business, but if it be thieves and murtherers we sought, that were the place to find them.”

 This was a hangover from medieval times when secular courts had no jurisdiction over the clergy.
 Clerics were tried by ecclesiastical courts (discussed here by April Munday) which couldn’t impose the death penalty – giving anyone indicted for a capital offence an incentive to be tried as a member of the clergy.
 The way to achieve this was to demonstrate that you could read a verse from the Bible.

 In medieval times, the verse would have been in Latin.
 By Elizabethan times it was in English, making the task easier for an increasingly literate population.
 Better still, the courts customarily asked people to read Psalm 51:1, which became known as the neck verse because it saved your neck.